The Cotton On Group is committed to the journey towards paying a living wage.

 Before partnering with a supplier, we ensure that they understand how to adhere to our 14 Rules To Trade, which covers important issues like wages, working conditions and environmental practices.
 We have an audit and corrective action program to ensure that minimum wages are paid and we have a zero tolerance approach to any identified breaches

 The concept of a Living Wage is a complex one and we recognise that individually our impact may be limited; that without buy-in from major players globally the realisation of living wages for all will not be timely or sustainable.

-In light of this research the Group reviewed and strengthened our Ethical Sourcing Audit Program to place focus on wage related findings in conjunction with our supply chain partners.
+In light of this research, the Group reviewed and strengthened our Ethical Sourcing Audit Program to place focus on wage related findings in conjunction with our supply chain partners.
 We continue to remain close to workers regarding wages and working conditions through management of a confidential hot line and independent worker interviews.

 Since 2016, we have been actively working to identify improvements in responsible purchasing and sourcing practices to facilitate improved conditions and wages.

 Our suppliers, some of which have been working with the business for over 20 years, are a part of our global family and integral to our business and as such are aligned to our values and purpose to make a positive difference in people’s lives.
-With this in mind, we partner with NGO’s to communicate to suppliers that living wages is part of our commitment to improve working conditions in the supply chain.
+With this in mind, we partner with NGOs to communicate to suppliers that living wages are part of our commitment to improve working conditions in the supply chain.

 Although there is currently no global solution to the challenge of realising living wages for all, we are working to develop the tools and support necessary for the successful transition from minimum wages to living wages.

 Unfortunately paying higher prices to suppliers for product will not guarantee that workers will receive a higher wage.
 We believe that meaningful and sustainable increases to wages for workers can only be achieved through collaborative agreements between employee representatives, employers and Government representatives.